 Senate Minority Leader Everett Dirksen (R-IL) criticizes Democrat filibuster against 1964 Civil Rights Act, calls on Democrats to stop opposing racial equality.
 The Civil Rights Act of 1964 was introduced and approved by a staggering majority of Republicans in the Senate.
 The Act was opposed by most southern Democrat senators, several of whom were proud segregationists—one of them being Al Gore Sr. Democrat President Lyndon B. Johnson relied on Illinois Senator Everett Dirksen, the Republican leader from Illinois, to get the Act passed.

 Senate Republican Leader Everett Dirksen (R-IL) overcomes Democrat attempts to block 1965 Voting Rights Act; 94% of Senate Republicans vote for landmark civil right legislation, while 27% of Democrats oppose.
 Voting Rights Act of 1965, abolishing literacy tests and other measures devised by Democrats to prevent African-Americans from voting, signed into law; higher percentage of Republicans than Democrats vote in favor

 It is utterly dumbfounding to me that Lyndon Johnson (a Democrat) was actually able to get them passed.
 Indeed, if they hadn’t been passed then, they would never have gotten passed.
 The Civil Rights Act of 1963 made discrimination and segregation unlawful in all aspects of life.
 (By the way, this forbade discrimination against woman as well.)

-Discrimination against women was illegal prior to 1963.
-It probably wasn’t recognized and/or enforced by Democrats.
+Discrimination against women was legal prior to 1919.

 November 18, 1872